ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The request URL, which triggers the action.
 Required.

 `name`
 :   The action name to which the created trigger is attached.
-(Enterprise plan only).
+[Enterprise Plans Only]{: tag-blue}

 `disable`
 :   Disable an Edge Functions trigger.